terramate-io/terramate-docs/cli/getting-started/index.md

 ## Prerequisites

-Before you get started using Terramate, let’s run through a few quick steps to ensure your environment is set up correctly.
+To start using Terramate, let's quickly run through some steps to ensure the correct setup of your environment.

 ### Install Terramate